CEA-2006 Compliant: CEA-2006 is a system of testing and

 filter's crossover point is 25 Hz.

-Optional CXRC Remote Bass Level Control: The DXA250.1 is
+Optional CXARC Remote Bass Level Control: The DXA250.1 is

 compatible with the optional

 output level of the amplifier.
-The CXRC's control knob can be mounted near the
+The CXARC's control knob can be mounted near the

 Wiring Recommendations: Kicker recommends that the amplifier